 Massage Cupping has been shown to be effective for relieving a vast number of different conditions including: chronic pain, migraines or other headaches, scars and adhesions, muscle pain, menstrual pain, scoliosis, TMJ dysfunction, and even the appearance of cellulite.
 It is noted for it's aid to the body in detoxification processes often helping aid in weight loss, and even has the added side benefit of helping to firm and tone the skin!

 Having tried Massage Cupping for ourselves, we can attest both personally and professionally to the therapeutic benefits, and since our introduction to the practice over a decade ago, we have continued to witness Massage Cupping's ability to help soften stubbornly hypertensive muscles, loosen even very old scar tissue adhesions, speed post-surgical recovery, relieve TMJ discomfort, and even relieve discomfort associated with menstrual cramps.
+Due to the effect on the nervous system, cupping can actually produce a sense of calm and wellbeing which helps with stress reduction and overall pain relief.
 There are some contraindications associated with Massage Cupping, so please be sure to talk to your therapist if you have any current health issues or concerns.

 Though an unusual-looking treatment, Massage Cupping has a myriad of benefits that work well in conjunction with any regular massage treatment or with Chiropractic care.
 It is a wonderful remedy for those who suffer from deep-seated pain and tension, especially along the spine and around the upper shoulders, and neck.
 If you would like to try Massage Cupping during your next visit, just let your therapist know, we'd be happy to show the cups to you, and even give you a brief trial run if you are uncertain about wanting a whole treatment.
 You can even receive a single "cup kiss" to help you experience what the marks feel like and how they quickly fade over the course of several days.